learn-co-curriculum/hs-cli-world-travel-todo/README.md

 ###Refresher
 You're going to be using the `cd` command to switch into different directories and travel around the geography tree above.

 Let's quickly review absolute and relative file paths.
-If I'm currently in the directory called TORONTO and I want to move to another city inside Canada, OTTAWA.
-There are two ways I can do this.
+If I'm currently in the directory called TORONTO and I want to move to another city inside Canada, OTTAWA, there are two ways I can do this:

 **Absolute**, where we explicitly write the entire path to the directory where we're trying to go.
 An absolute path is a path that points to the same location on the file system regardless of the working directory.
 They start with / because that is the root of your file system.
 ```